gloredo/react-blend/README.md

 App Router requires a root `📄 layout.js` defined in `📁 app`.
 Expo Router does not require.

 ##### Using Your Own Files Inside Routers

-> - Role supported for the framework -> ✅
-> - Role not supported for the framework -> ❌

 #### Files